KnightHacks/club-site-2021/README.md

 apart from the source code.
 If you know React, Gatsby will mostly feel familiar to you.

+We primarily use Gatsby to move data like director information and text on the website into more accessible files like markdown.
+This works via the main configuration file over at `gatsby-config.js` and graphql queries.

 Docs: https://www.gatsbyjs.com/

 ### React